magarenzo/Grading-System/README.md

 # grading-system
-Use a test menu to demo the non-final version of a grading system
+Use a test menu to demo a grading system

 ## Instructions